Culture Shock in Malaysia

 Saving face is a central aspect of Malaysian culture; Malaysians strive to build harmonious relationships and it is imperative to avoid public shame or embarrassment.
 Expats should always treat their Malaysian counterparts with respect and should never argue or show anger towards another person in public.
 Should there be a problem, it is better to discuss it in private.

 Related to the matter of saving face, the Malaysian communication style is not always direct.
 Malaysians may not always give a direct answer to a question in order not to offend anyone.
 This may be frustrating for those who are used to a more direct communication style, particularly in the corporate environment, and expats need to learn to exercise patience.

 Language barrier in Malaysia

 Malaysia’s official language is Bahasa Malaysia.
 It is written in both Latin and Arabic script.
 As a legacy of its past as a British colony, many Malaysians also speak English, which is generally considered the language of business in Malaysia.
-Other languages spoken in Malaysia are testament to its cultural heritage and include Cantonese, Mandarin and Tamil.
+Other languages spoken in the country are testament to its cultural heritage and include Cantonese, Mandarin and Tamil.

 Meeting and greeting in Malaysia

 Showing respect to others is an important aspect of Malaysian life and it’s essential to greet people properly.
 A handshake is a standard greeting in Malaysia between men.
 However, Muslim women may be uncomfortable shaking hands or making any physical contact in public with a man who is not part of their family.
 When expat men greet a woman, it’s best they let her take the lead in extending her hand first; otherwise a simple nod of the head and a smile will suffice.
 Direct eye contact may be avoided and some Malaysians lower their eyes when greeting as a sign of respect.

 Malaysian cuisine reflects its diverse cultural heritage, with Indian, Chinese and Malay flavours dominating.
 Most food will seem familiar to those coming from Western countries, and perhaps the biggest hurdle to overcome will be dealing with the shear variety available.